mdribera/blackbeltmastering.com/site/content/faq/_index.md

   faq:
     - question: What vinyl services do you offer?
       answer: >-
+        **Vinyl Pre-Masters** — If we did the initial digital mastering of your record and you're choosing to have lacquers cut elsewhere, we can provide the 24-bit side A and B digital files and required timing log.

         **Reference Acetates** — A one-off evaluation cut you take home and play to discover how your record will sound on vinyl.

-        **Master Lacquers** — These are individual 'Side A' and 'Side B' master lacquer discs that are cut and shipped to the pressing plant for mass production of vinyl records.
+        **Master Lacquers** **(Vinyl Mastering)** — These are physical 'Side A' and 'Side B' master lacquer discs that are cut and shipped to the pressing plant for mass production of vinyl records.

-        **Digital Cutting Masters** — If we did the initial mastering for your record and you're choosing to have lacquers cut elsewhere, we can provide the 24-bit side A and B digital files and required timing log.
     - question: How long can each side of my record be?
       answer: >-
         While CDs can hold over 70 minutes of material, this is essentially